lambdaacademy/erlang-workshop/README.md

 $ ./rebar3 new lib name="abacus" desc="Erlang Abacus"
 ```

 > [rebar3] is an Erlang build tool.
-It has built in help accessible with
+It has built in help: `./rebar3 help`.
-> the help command: `./rebar3 help`.

-Move `rebar3` into `abacus` directory that was created.
+Move `rebar3` into the `abacus` directory that was created.
 From now on, all
 the actions will be performed in that directory.

 Edit the `src/abacus.erl` and create 4 functions for arithmetic operations: